Last updated on January 17th, 2023

 Five different types of insulin are used for insulin therapy.
 The choice of insulin depends on the medical condition of the patient.
 The doctors shall specify the frequency and the dose of the insulin for each patient.

-Lifestyle changes & Diet
+Lifestyle Changes & Diet

-Researches have proved that a proper lifestyle helps in maintaining weight, enhances blood circulation, and enhances the body’s response to medicines.
+Research has proved that a proper lifestyle helps in maintaining weight, enhances blood circulation, and enhances the body’s response to medicines.
 It thus helps in maintaining blood sugar levels and controlling type-2 diabetes.
 It has proved to help in the reversal of type-2 diabetes for numerous patients.